dcardosomr-cmd/Fraud-Risk-Analysis/README.md

 The following recommendations are prioritised by expected impact and feasibility of implementation.

-### Priority 1 — Immediate Actions
+### Priority 1

 **Suspend high-risk merchants.**
 The 11 merchants with a 100% fraud rate across 5 or more transactions should be suspended immediately pending investigation.
 These accounts are almost certainly fictitious or compromised and collectively account for a significant proportion of total fraud exposure.
 Merchant 1308, which combines a 100% fraud rate with high transaction volume and value, should be the first case escalated to the compliance and risk teams.

 **Block users with confirmed chargeback history.**
 The 153 users with at least one confirmed chargeback should be permanently flagged in the authorisation system.
-Any subsequent transaction from a flagged account should be denied automatically.
+Any subsequent transaction from a flagged account should be flaged automatically to keep an eye on every transaction to see if those charge backs become an habbit.
 This is the most precise rule available — it targets known fraudulent actors with no ambiguity and zero implementation risk to legitimate users.

 **Enforce transaction velocity limits.**
 Transactions should be denied automatically when a user submits three or more transactions within a 60-minute window.
 The data confirms that 36.3% of all fraud transactions exhibit this velocity pattern, and the fraud rate reaches 100% at seven transactions per hour.
 This rule is both highly effective and straightforward to implement.

-### Priority 2 — Short-Term Improvements
+### Priority 2

 **Flag shared card transactions for review.**
 Card numbers associated with more than one user ID should trigger a mandatory review or additional authentication requirement.
-Shared cards carry a fraud rate of 33.8% and are disproportionately concentrated among high-risk merchant transactions, making this a high-leverage signal for both merchant and user risk monitoring.
+Shared cards carry a fraud rate of 33.8% and are concentrated among high-risk merchant transactions, making this a high-leverage signal for both merchant and user risk monitoring.

 **Apply risk-based friction for high-value transactions.**
 Transactions above €500 should require additional authentication, particularly during high-risk hours (22:00 to 05:00).
 The fraud rate for transactions in this segment exceeds 19%, and implementing 3D Secure challenge requirements would shift chargeback liability to the issuing bank on authenticated transactions, materially reducing sub-acquirer exposure.